Admission to the University

 The University of Idaho’s International Services strives to provide international students with the best possible support and assistance throughout their time at U of I. Each semester, International Services provides immigration advising, regular programming, cross-cultural activities, and academic support to ensure students feel they have a home away from home.
 New students complete pre-departure and in-person orientation that cover mandatory immigration compliance information.
 There is a one-time $100 International Student Orientation fee as well as a $100 International Student fee each semester that support programs dedicated to international students.

 Upon application to the University of Idaho (U of I) and receipt of all official transcripts, all college-level coursework completed at institutions accredited by approved accreditation agencies is evaluated by the Registrar's Office.
-All credits accepted must be from U.S. institutions accredited by one of the U of I approved accrediting associations or from non-US institutions recognized by the appropriate authorities in their respective countries.
+All accepted credits must be from U.S. institutions accredited by one of the U of I approved accrediting associations or from non-US institutions recognized by the appropriate authorities in their respective countries.
 After an official transcript has been evaluated, an email confirming all transferred courses will be sent to the student.

 Courses not equivalent to a U of I course will be articulated to an elective course, denoted by subject code and a course number 000.
 The U of I maintains a list of transfer course equivalencies from accredited colleges and universities on the Registrar’s web page: http://www.uidaho.edu/registrar/transfer.